677 - Clay Allison - live

 You've been mooing your mouth off long enough.

-There were also people, officials would be threatening a gunpoint and the Santa Fe Ring sent gangs to attack homes at night and threaten people.
+There were also people, officials would be threatening a gunpoint, and the Senate Ring sent gangs to attack homes at night and threaten people.

-Clay was in charge of the Colfax County Ring.
+Clay was in charge of the Colfax County wing.

-The Reverend Franklin told me he began giving sermons in towns around the area and Clay liked it.
+Reverend Franklin told me he began giving sermons in towns around the area, and Clay liked it.
+And he aligned.

-He aligns with the settlers and he openly stated he'd do whatever he could to stop the Santa Fe rain.
+Yeah, of course.
+He aligns with the settlers, and he openly stated he'd do whatever he could to stop the Santa Fe rain.

-And on September 14th, 1875, he was found shot in the back in a nearby killing.
+And on September 14, 1875, he was found shot in the back in a nearby city.
+He was?
+Yeah.

 Oh, fuck.